States Georgia

 Program Overview:

 The Georgia Newborn Screening Program is committed to protecting and improving the health of all infants by assuring all newborns receive appropriate screening, follow-up, and medical services.
 The Newborn Screening Program screens for disorders detectable at birth, including metabolic disorders, hemoglobin disorders, immunodeficiencies, endocrine conditions, hearing loss, and critical congenital heart disease (CCHD).
-The test begins with a blood specimen taken from every newborn before leaving the hospital.
-Each baby’s heel is pricked and a few drops of blood are collected on a filter paper card.
-Then the card is sent to a laboratory for testing.
-The screenings for hearing loss and CCHD are non-invasive and performed by the hospital or birthing center before a newborn is discharged.
+A sample of the infant’s blood is collected by pricking the newborn’s heel and collecting a few drops of blood on filter paper 24 to 48 hours after first feeding or prior to the infant’s discharge from the birthing facility if the infant is discharged before 24 hours of age.
+Then the newborn screening card is sent to Georgia Public Health Laboratory for testing.
+The screenings for hearing loss and CCHD are non-invasive point of care tests and performed by the hospital or birthing center before a newborn is discharged.

-Within a week or two, these results are shared with the hospital of birth and the doctor listed on the screening card.
-If your child’s newborn screen comes back abnormal, your doctor will contact you to discuss the next steps.
+Approximately 7-10 days after birth, the newborn screening results are shared with the submitting hospital of birth and the doctor listed on the screening card.
+If your child’s newborn screening comes back abnormal, your doctor will contact you to discuss the next steps.
 Since the impact of these conditions can be decreased as soon as treatment begins, it is very important that your doctor has a current phone number and address so they can reach you.
 If they do reach out, follow their instructions immediately.

 How is Newborn Screening Paid for in Georgia?